flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

 To pop the iOS route from the Flutter side, call [`SystemNavigator.pop()`]({{site.api}}/flutter/services/SystemNavigator/pop.html)
 {{site.alert.end}}

+See the [Navigation and routing](/docs/development/ui/navigation) section for more on Flutter's routes.

 ### Other

 The above only illustrates a few examples of ways to customize how a Flutter